How much is your memory? May I exchange it with my memory?

 Wong created highly personal sketches and 3D-scannings stemming from individuals’ lived experiences, providing an innovative perspective to conventional institutionalised archives that prioritise tangible objects over ephemeral stories and effects.
 She engages with the fishmongers and incorporates their voices into the works based on transparency and mutual trust.
 In Barter Archive, Wong transforms passive artwork creation into active socially engaged practice, and at the same time probes, the ways in which ‘value’ are defined in our society amid urban development.
 Through bartering her drawings with the fishmongers’ memories, the artist determines what records have enduring value with the community who may not otherwise engage in archiving, denoting a bottom-up and grassroots method of re-examining history.

-The Bartering Process:
+The Bartering Process

 Wong used her observational sketches of the Billingsgate Fish Market in exchange for memorable objects of the fishmongers.
 By using the language of bartering, she opens up a dialogue with the Billingsgate community and investigates the public and personal significance of the space, and how it is affected by the rapid urban development of Southeast London.
 Once the barter has successfully been conducted, they will have a 15-minute video interview to document stories with photographs and videos.
 The memorable objects will be returned to the fishmongers after 3D scanning and printing.

-Project Director & Artist: Pat Wingshan Wong
+Project Director, Curator, Artist: Pat Wingshan Wong

-Content Editor: Vivien Chan
+Co-Writer & Content editor: Vivien Chan

 Creative Technologist: Kachi Chan